-According to the legend, Pontikonissi was Odysseus’s ship, the vessel that brought the legendary king of Ithaca and the hero of Homer’s epic poem, The Odyssey, to the island of the Phaeacians.
+According to the legend, Pontikonisi was Odysseus’s ship, the vessel that brought the legendary king of Ithaca and the hero of Homer’s epic poem, The Odyssey, to the island of the Phaeacians.

-It was during a terrible storm that the boat was washed out on the shores of the island, and the god Poseidon turned his boat into this green rock, giving it his name.
+It was during a terrible storm that the boat was washed up on the shores of the island, and the god Poseidon turned his boat into green rock, giving it his name.

 Others say that the island got its name because when seen from above, it looks like a mouse.

-This tiny green island is one of the most popular tourist attractions of Corfu although visits are restricted.
+This tiny green islet is one of the most popular tourist attractions of Corfu, although visits are restricted.

 Tourists enjoy the best views of Pontikonisi from the Panagia Vlacherna, a church and monastery located on the homonymous tiny islet linked to the land by a small bridge.

-This picturesque building was constructed in the 17th century and hosts impressive wooden decorations, as well as an imposing bell tower.
+This picturesque building was constructed in the 17th century and has impressive wooden decorations, as well as an imposing bell tower.